Critically Slow Hilbert-Space Ergodicity in Quantum Morphic Drives

 If $\lim_{T\to \infty} D_T$\,$=$\,$0$ for all $k$, then this property of the unitary ensemble is dubbed {\it complete unitary ergodicity} (CUE)~\cite{Pilatowsky2024}.
-In quantum information parlance, this is asking whether the ensemble of unitary time-evolution operators forms a {\it unitary design}.
-Since the $k$th temporal moment of the finite-time state ensemble can be recovered via $\rho_T^{(k)}=\mathcal{N}^{(k)}_T[ |\psi(0)\rangle \langle \psi (0)|^{\otimes k}]$ and similarly for the Haar moment, it is clear CUE implies CHSE.
+In quantum information parlance, this is asking whether the ensemble of time-evolution operators forms a {\it unitary design}.
+Since the $k$th moment of the finite-time state ensemble can be recovered via $\rho_T^{(k)}=\mathcal{N}^{(k)}_T[ |\psi(0)\rangle \langle \psi (0)|^{\otimes k}]$ and similarly for the Haar moment, it is clear CUE implies CHSE.

-{\it Transient time-translation symmetries in the TMD}.--- First, we illustrate the basic phenomenology seen in numerical simulations of the TMD~\cite{SM} where the basic unitaries $A,B$\,$\in$\,$\operatorname{SU}(d)$ in Eq.~\eqref{eq:TMD} are chosen Haar randomly.
-In Fig.~\ref{fig:02}~(a), we plot the trace distance $\Delta_T^{(k)}$ for $k$\,$=$\,$2$ and see that for larger dimension $d$, there is a power-law behavior $\sim$\,$1/\sqrt{T}$, which provides strong numerical evidence for CHSE.
-However, for small $d$, and particularly for $d$\,$=$\,$2$ [Figs.~\ref{fig:02} (b)-(d)], the decay is not smooth, and in fact there are surprisingly many intermediate long-lived plateaus, some up to times $2^{600}$ (!), the limit of our finite-time numerics.
-Despite the astronomically large times reached by our simulations (see \cite{SM} for details), it is unclear if these plateaus survive indefinitely or if there is eventual decay at even later times, such that CHSE is achieved.
+{\it Transient time-translation symmetries in the TMD}.--- First, we illustrate the basic phenomenology seen in numerical simulations of the TMD~\cite{SM} where the basic unitaries $A,B$\,$\in$\,$\operatorname{SU}(d)$ are chosen Haar randomly.
+Figure~\ref{fig:02}~(a) shows the trace distance $\Delta_T^{(k)}$ for $k$\,$=$\,$2$.
+For larger dimension $d$, there is a power-law behavior $\sim$\,$1/\sqrt{T}$, which provides strong numerical evidence for CHSE.
+However, for small $d$, and particularly for $d$\,$=$\,$2$~[Figs.~\ref{fig:02} (b)-(d)], the decay is not smooth, and, in fact, there are surprisingly many intermediate long-lived plateaus, some up to times $2^{600}$~(!), the limit of our finite-time numerics.
+Despite the astronomically large times reached by our simulations (see~\cite{SM} for details), it is unclear if these plateaus survive indefinitely or if there is eventual decay at even later times, such that CHSE is achieved.